lukeclopez/TheBookOfJashar/how-to-play.md

 ##### Seek Direction

-Any Levite given this assignment will be ready to receive additional divine direction, should it appear.
+Any Levite given this assignment will be ready to receive additional divine direction, should it appear (if a 2 or a 12 is rolled).

 ##### Update Your Tribe Card!